What Is Inversion in Music? Turning Your Tunes Upside Down!

 Frequently asked questions (FAQ)

-Do you still have questions about What is inversion in music?
+Do you still have questions about inversion is in music?
 Below are some of the most commonly asked questions.

 What is the difference between chord inversion and melodic inversion?